srithon/MIPSFormat/README.md

     # store integer into variable number
     sw      $t0     number

-    # catalan's stack frame will contain 2 words: the RETURN ADDRESS and the frame pointer
+    # catalan's stack frame will contain 2 words: the RETURN ADDRESS and the
+    # frame pointer
     # catalan takes in an integer parameter, which is another word
-    sub     $sp     $sp     4       # subtract 3 words; 1 for argument, one fo
+    sub     $sp     $sp     4       # subtract 3 words; 1 for argument, one
-                                    # r $ra and one for $fp
+                                    # for $ra and one for $fp

     sw      $t0     12($sp)         # put the input in args